Clinical Excellence

 ABY

 This 22-bed ICU, which opened in November 2011 and includes an in-unit MRI and CT scanners, and a portable CT scanner, serves both MGH neurology and neurosurgery patients.
 Neurology junior residents and neurosurgery PGY-1 residents spend time on the ABY service, named after the previous chair of MGH Neurology, Anne Young.
-This rotation consists of two weeks of days and two weeks of nights, and residents work closely with the neurocritical care and stroke fellows and attendings.
+This rotation consists of week-long day or night blocks, and residents work closely with the neurocritical care and stroke fellows and attendings.
+A neurocritical care fellow is in-house with the overnight junior resident on nights.

 BWH NeuroICU